geoSkogen/equips/README.txt

   lookup-by-number fails.

 2)
+Add shortcode options page for custom geoblock settings!

+3)
 Upgrade global namespace use to OOP protocol.

-3)
+4)
 --need a solution to redundant incrementing shortcode handler functions with hard-coded data.
 The shortcode handler function is called by a string argument to add_shortcode('shortcode', 'handler'), but it does not accept an argument itself;